sleeper/Emoji-Disambiguation/README.md

 # Emoji Sense Disambiguation 🤔
-This project used a Jypter Notebook to automate tagging the senses of each emoji.
-The results are datasets for disambiguating the most popular emojis.
+This project used a semi-automated tagging system to label each of the emoji's senses.
+The resulting datasets are for disambiguating the most popular emojis.
+These datasets were tested on an Emoji-Lesk algorithm and outperformed all previous datasets.

 ## The problem
 - Emojis do not have explicit dictionary meanings like words